Gladys Knight: Legacy

 In 1996, Gladys Knight & the Pips were inducted into the Rock and Roll Hall of Fame.
 One year before, Knight had received a star on the Hollywood Walk of Fame.
 In 2007, Knight received the Society of Singers ELLA Award at which time she was declared the "Empress of Soul".
 She is listed on Rolling Stone's list of the Greatest Singers of All Time.
-In 2022, Knight received Kennedy Center Honors.
+In 2021, Knight received the National Medal of Arts.
+And, in 2022, Knight received a Kennedy Center Honor.
+In 2023, Knight received the Grammy Lifetime Achievement Award.